QuantumObject/docker-octoprint/README.md

 Check port and point your browser to http://[ip]:xxxx/  to initially configure your OctoPrint.

-Path for CureEngine for the configuration :  /opt/CuraEngine/build/./CuraEngine
+Path for CureEngine configuration :  /opt/CuraEngine/build/./CuraEngine

 note: deploy this container behind proxy with SSL for extra security: